TANYA'S

 Creatinine is another waste product excreted through the kidneys.
 It is generally considered to be a more accurate measurement of underlying kidney function than BUN or urea because it is less affected by diet, stress and dehydration.

-Because creatinine is the basic measure of kidney function, you will probably not be able to reduce it to within normal range in a CRF cat, but that does not mean that it cannot reduce from the level you see at initial diagnosis.
-If you treat CRF effectively, it may well lead to improvements in creatinine levels, so try not to panic if your cat has high levels to start with.
+Because creatinine is the basic measure of kidney function, you will probably not be able to reduce it to within normal range in a CKD cat, but that does not mean that it cannot reduce from the level you see at initial diagnosis, so try not to panic if your cat has high levels to start with, especially if your cat is dehydrated or has an infection at the time of diagnosis.

-You can read about creatinine in more detail on the What Do All Those Test Results Mean? page.
+You can read about creatinine in more detail in the Diagnosis section..

 Phosphorus (Phos, P or Pi)

 Phosphorus and calcium are minerals which are important for nerve function, muscle contraction and bone formation.
 A healthy body has a natural balance between levels of phosphorus and calcium.
-CRF kidneys can no longer excrete phosphorus properly so levels of phosphorus rise (hyperphosphataemia), which can then adversely affect the cat's calcium levels, with potentially serious consequences (see secondary hyperparathyroidism).
-Not only that, but high phosphorus levels may make the CRF progress faster and can make a cat feel lousy.
-So controlling phosphorus levels is one of the most important steps in managing CRF and helping your cat feel better.
+CKD kidneys can no longer excrete phosphorus properly so levels of phosphorus rise (hyperphosphataemia), which can then adversely affect the cat's calcium levels, with potentially serious consequences (see secondary hyperparathyroidism).
+Not only that, but high phosphorus levels may make the CKD progress faster and can make a cat feel lousy.
+So controlling phosphorus levels is one of the most important steps in managing CKD and helping your cat feel better.

 Symptoms of high phosphorus levels may include weakness, an unsteady walk, itching and scratching, loss of appetite, twitching and weight loss.

-You can read about phosphorus in more detail on the What Do All Those Test Results Mean? page.
+You can read about phosphorus in more detail on the All About Phosphorus page.

 Potassium (K+)